blacklane/go-libs/tracing/examples/README.md

 Accessing [Jaeger UI](http://localhost:16686/search) you can see the flow across the different services.
 There is also an automatically generated [service map](http://localhost:16686/dependencies).

+Optionally the `teacing` graphql query can call the HTTP server.

 // TODO(Anderson): Update links to OpenTelemetry
 ## More on OpenTracing: